nkrajan/mongoose-auth/README.md

 ## Schema Decoration

-As you add successive authorization strategies, mongoose-auth at a bare minimum augments your schema with typed attributes corresponding to parameters related to your chosen authorization strategies.
+As you add successive authorization strategies, mongoose-3x-auth at a bare minimum augments your schema with typed attributes corresponding to parameters related to your chosen authorization strategies.
 For example, if facebook is one of your authorization strategies, then it will add attributes to your